-Dean Dexter Voisin talks to PBS Chicago about his new book: America the Beautiful and ViolentCategories: Dexter Voisin, Faculty in the News
+Dean Dexter Voisin talks to PBS Chicago about his new book: America the Beautiful and ViolentCategories: Dexter Voisin, Faculty

 In his new book America the Beautiful and Violent: Black Youth & Neighbourhood Trauma in Chicago, Dean Dexter Voisin pulls back the curtain on American social policies that have contributed to violence in American cities.
 He also explores policy solutions and community-based measures that could address the problem.
 In doing so, he highlights the voices of youth and their families directly affected by violence in their neighbourhoods.